 The power of networking is well known.
-Seventy five percent of all business comes from networking.
-How often have complete strangers called you and said that they would like to do business with you.
+Seventy five percent of all new business comes from networking.
+How often have complete strangers called you and said that they would like to do business with you?
 Seventy percent of all jobs come from networking.
 Many jobs aren’t even posted anywhere.

 Many people succumb to the pressures of too many things to do during the holidays and let their networking lag.
 I believe that the holidays are an ideal time to network especially in these challenging economic times.
 There are more events during the holidays and it is very easy to fill up your calendar with a variety of networking events.
 Many events combine a number of networking groups into one event providing even more opportunity.

-During the holidays networking events often involve a charity so they are a great time about building your social currency by supporting the community outreach during this time of the year.
+During the holidays, networking events often involve a charity so they are a great time for building social currency by supporting the community outreach during this time of the year.